 - when 75% full, loosely tie the clear inner bags and transport it within the orange bag to the autoclave room.
 Orange bag stays in place right up until the material goes into the autoclave.

-- the inner clear bags and contents are placed in a metal tray and loaded into the autoclave.
+- the inner clear bags and contents are placed in a metal or heat rated plastic (usually Nalgene brand) tray and loaded into the autoclave.
 The top of the bag should be open and folded down to the surface of the waste material to allow steam to penetrate inside.
 Adding a cup of water to the bag just before going into the autoclave will generate steam from within the bag and help in getting a more effective kill.

-- Set temperature (121ºC) and time (90 minutes) to ensure a thorough killing of the entire contents.
+- Set temperature (121ºC) and time (at least 60 minutes) to ensure a thorough killing of the entire contents.
 Larger volumes require a longer time for the innermost material to reach the killing temperature.
 Consult the autoclave manual.

-- When the cycle is complete, remove the trolley and allow the bag to cool in the tray (~1 hour) before sealing and disposing of as non-hazardous garbage.
+- When the cycle is complete, remove the trolley and allow the bag to cool in the tray (~5 minutes) before sealing and disposing of as non-hazardous garbage.
 Small bags may be placed into a green garbage bag that is in a waste bin.
-Building Services staff will NOT pickup clear autoclave bags left on the floor so the user is responsible for getting them into the dumpster at the loading dock (G204).
+Building Services staff will NOT pickup clear autoclave bags left on the floor so the user is responsible for getting them into the dumpster near the loading dock (G206).

 - The orange Biohazard bag can be reused in the lab after installing new clear bags inside.